12 Best Things To Do in Prague

 Entrance to Prague Castle| ©Yannick Loriot

-Its twin-towered church, St. Vitus Cathedral, is a marvel; the Golden Alley is a charming little street; and the Royal Palace is a time machine of a building.
+Its twin-towered church, St. Vitus Cathedral, is a marvel; the Golden Lane is a charming little alley; and the Royal Palace is a time machine of a building.
 There is a lot to see around Prague Castle.
-The park surrounding the castle is a beautiful landscape and one of the best places to take a stroll on a sunny day in Prague.
+The park surrounding the castle is a beautiful landscape and one of the best places for a stroll.
 Oh, and the sunset from the top of the castle is amazing.
-Also near Prague Castle there are some interesting places to eat after your visit.
+There are also some interesting places to eat near Prague Castle.

-3. Marvel at the views of the Vltava River from Letná Park
+3. Marvel at the view of the Vltava River from Letná Park

 The Vltava River from Letná Park| ©Harry Metcalfe